37 Impressive Yet Simple Picnic Food Ideas for 2025

 25. Mini Pancakes

 Breakfast picnic?
 Yes, please.
-We love the idea of mini pancakes or pancake strips for a kid-friendly picnic food idea.
+We love the idea of mini pancakes or pancake strips for kid-friendly picnic food ideas.
 Prepare small pancakes and serve them with a side of syrup or fruit compote for dipping.
 Kids will get sticky, but that’s okay!
+Have your disposable wipes at the ready!

 26. Meatballs